Bia3/teleport/rfd/xxxx-gcp-server-discovery.md

 ### Agent installation

-In order to install the Teleport agent on GCP virtual machines, Teleport will serve an install script at `/webapi/scripts/{installer-resource-name}`.
-Installer scripts will be editable as a resource.

-Example resource script:
+Teleport agents will be installed on GCP virtual machines using the installer scripts that are already served at `/webapi/scripts/{installer-resource-name}`, just like EC2 and Azure auto-discovery.

 ```yaml
 kind: installer